extra-a/sauer-sdl2/README.md

 * SDL2 uses raw mouse input whenever is possible, so mouse movement has no any lags/acceleration.
 * Native build system/libraries are used (no static linkage).
-* VS instead of mingw for window to get better performance.
+* Visual studio instead of mingw for windows to get better performance.
 * Sauerbraten default sleep/timer to get even more performance and compatibility with old systems.
 * Improved alt+tabbing.